Can't Hardly Wait (song): Background

 Replacements frontman Paul Westerberg had written "Can't Hardly Wait" in 1985 in the aftermath of the Let It Be sessions.
 The band attempted to record the song for the 1985 Tim album, but were dissatisfied with the recording; Westerberg commented, "We had played it so many times that we were tired of it."
 An early version was attempted in Nicollet Studios, where Michelle Kinney, a trained cellist working as the studio's receptionist, was recruited to play cello.
 She recalled, "There wasn't any music written down.
 I do remember watching Paul through the studio window and him talking in my headphones and kind of singing parts for me.
 He would kind of conduct me, and I'd try to do what he asked.
 He was being really hilarious and animated and calling me 'Maestro.'"

 By the time the band began the sessions for 1987's Pleased to Meet Me, the attitude in the band was that the song was "dead, long gone, over with, we were never gonna record it again."
 However, the band were convinced to try the song again, prompting Westerberg to rewrite the lyrics in a Holiday Inn.
 Westerberg recalled, "I was hungover.
 So we started with the quiet guitar, and everything fell in from there."
+According to one source, the song was originally "about a guy driving to a water tower intending to kill himself....probably on the pleas of some A&R person that suicide does not sell records, the lyrics were slightly altered and horns were added...Although the song never came close to charting, it was considered one of the band's best."

 On the final recording, the song features Big Star's Alex Chilton on guitar; the band were longtime fans of Chilton and paid tribute to him on the album with the song "Alex Chilton."
 This recording also featured horns from members of the Memphis Horns as well as strings from Memphis State University's Max Huls.
 Though he reluctantly consented to the horns, Westerberg objected to the strings, commenting, "It's like the Replacements trying to sound like 1968, in [our] own feeble way."